pbour/batch_hint/README.md

 ## Essentials

 ### Inputs
 Download and extract the archive from .
-A ```inputs``` directory will be automatically created which includes all datasets used in the experiments, both real and synthtic.
+An ```inputs``` directory will be automatically created which includes all datasets used in the experiments, both real and synthtic.

 ### Queries
 Directory ```queries``` includes all queries used in the experiments for both real and synthetic datasets.